 However, you still paid for your website domain, hosting, and potentially an SEO marketing company to improve your rankings.
 So although you didn’t pay for the lead, you paid for the infrastructure that created the lead.

-Where to Get Free Contractor Leads in 2022
+Where to Get Free Contractor Leads

 Google Business Profile